SWI-Prolog/packages-ssl/cryptolib.md

 A **hash**, also called **digest**, is  a way to verify the integrity of data.
-In typical  cases, a hash is significantly shorter  than the data itself, and  already miniscule  changes in the  data lead  to completely different hashes.
+In typical  cases, a hash is significantly shorter  than the data itself,  and already  miniscule changes  in the  data lead  to different hashes.

 The  hash functionality  of this  library subsumes  and extends  that of `library(sha)`, `library(hash_stream)` and `library(md5)` by providing a